Teacher misconduct: attend a professional conduct panel hearing or meeting

 -

-Location teacher worked: Colchester, east England
+Location teacher worked: Sutton, Surrey

-This professional conduct panel meeting will take place virtually and should findings of fact be made, the professional conduct panel decision only will be streamed online from Cheylesmore, House, Coventry.
-See further details on attending a conduct panel in person.

-Notice is hereby given that, in accordance with The Teachers’ Disciplinary (England) Regulations 2012, a professional conduct panel has been convened to consider the case of Mrs Fran North formerly employed in Colchester, east England.
+Notice is hereby given that, in accordance with The Teachers’ Disciplinary (England) Regulations 2012, a professional conduct panel has been convened to consider the case of Miss Sandeep Gill formerly employed in Sutton, Surrey.

-Hearing: Mr John Pugh
+Hearing: Mr Robert Williams

 -